williamjuan027/angular-animations-explorer/assets/post-content/basic/overview/overview.content.md

 ## JS/CSS Convention

-An interesting thing about Angular's animation style function is that it accepts 2 types of conventions, which would explain the varying syntax in animation code out there - some having camel case and some with dashed case.
+The style function is an integral part of Angular animation, a place to specify what styles to apply to the target element at a certain state.
+An interesting thing about this function is that it accepts 2 types of conventions, which would explain the varying syntax in animation code you would find on the internet - some having camel case and some with dashed case.

 ### Camel Case

-This is the Javascript property naming convention that could be passed in as regular key value pairs like so:
+The Javascript naming convention is to use camelcase keys.
+Angular animation accepts this as is, letting you pass in regular key value pairs like this:

 ```ts
 style({